 Endgame unifies your sales data and makes it instantly accessible through AI-powered chat.
 But when every rep asks questions differently, you get different answers—risking inconsistent execution when it matters most.
 Templates solve this by turning your best practices into repeatable, AI-enhanced workflows.
-Think of templates as codifying your team’s processes, similar to existing templates you may have in Notion or Slides.
+Think of templates as codifying your team’s processes, similar to existing templates you may have in Notion or Salesforce.
 But now, instead of hoping reps remember to check seven different fields before a customer call, templates in Endgame ensure they get the complete picture every time.
 And because Endgame connects to Salesforce, Gong, Slack, and other critical systems, templates can automatically pull in the latest data—no manual copying required.

 Getting started: keep it simple